Listen to this podcast

 Thanks to Dean Martin Gregorio, Butch was granted a reconsideration.
 Since we became steadies, he passed all his subjects and eventually studied Law.

 Despite Butch wild streak, he never took advantage of me.
 Haha.
 I should give him credit for being a gentleman in that aspect.
 In fact, we enjoyed a clean and responsible relationship.
 Friends doubted that we practiced abstinence.
-True, Butch would suddenly wrap me in his arms and plant a kiss on my lips right in front of my horrified friends but that was it.
+True, Butch would suddenly wrap me in his arms and plant a kiss on my lips right in front of my horrified friends, but that was it.
 We were a romantic couple for 7 years.
 Locking our hands together, we sat by the sunken garden and watched the sunset as we wove dreams of being together forever and having babies one day.
-Amidst the Beegees “How Deep is Your Love” , time stood still for lovestruck us.
-Well mostly his dreams.
-I wasn’t too sure if he was going to be a suitable husband.
+Amidst the Beegees “How Deep is Your Love”, time stood still for love struck us.
+Well, mostly his dreams.
+I wasn’t too sure if he would be a suitable husband.

 Two years later…